gavriktonio/SmartVariables/README.md

 # SmartVariables
-Smart Variables is a system for Unity based on a Presentation about Game Architecture by Ryan Hipple.
+Smart Variables is a system for Unity based on a [Presentation about Game Architecture by Ryan Hipple](https://www.youtube.com/watch?v=raQ3iHhE_Kk&t=2110s)

-It lets the user connect scripts to each other through a system of Scriptable Objects in a modular and convenient way.
+It lets the user connect scripts to each other through a system of Scriptable Objects in a modular and convenient way

-The system is being used in and developed alongside [Jello](https://gavriktonio.com/jello).
+The system is being used in and developed alongside [Jello](https://gavriktonio.com/jello)

 ## Adding Package to your Unity Project